No1shiv/No1shiv/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Shiv-yellow)](https://stackoverflow.com/users/3687251/aakash-)

 I'm
-Full Stack Solution Architect
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
+Shiv Narayan Rawat, and I'm from Raipur, Chhattisgarh, India.
+I wanted to be a "Full Stack Web Developer" and grasp every required skill in web development, from front-end and back-end to database in other words the complete architecture that involves making a website work.
+I wanted to work in a challenging environment where I would contribute through my knowledge and skills as a professional, gain new skills, and experience, and enhance myself for further prospects.
 I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)